-Rules can be written, but spirit is part of culture that guides interactions and may be discerned only when ignored or violated.
+Written rules might give concrete guidance for how to work together, but spirit is part of culture that guides interactions and may be discerned only when ignored or violated.

 On 16 May 1999 the actions of the captain in a world cup cricket game caused the umpire to intervene even in the absence of any violation of an explicit cricket law.
 The captain of the Indian team complained to the umpire that the South African captain was using an earpiece to communicate with the coach.
 The earpiece, though not in violation of a stated law of cricket, was in violation of the spirit of the game and was removed for breaking this spirit.

-When using Scrum the product community must focus on explicitly creating a culture in the organization where people know and follow the spirit of Scrum.
+When using Scrum, the product community must focus on explicitly creating a culture in the organization where people know and follow the spirit of Scrum.

 ✥ ✥ ✥